aplteam/Tester2/README.md

 ### `Tester2` needs to be instantiated.

-While `Tester` offered a function `EstablisHelpersIn` which injected a significant number of functions into the namespace that hosts test cases `Tester2` _must_ be instantiated.
+While `Tester` offered a function `EstablishHelpersIn` which injected a significant number of functions into the namespace that hosts test cases `Tester2` _must_ be instantiated.

-All methods and all symbolic names are available via the the instance, and only via the instance.
+All methods and all symbolic names are available via the instance, and only via the instance.
 Therefore:

 ```
       T←⎕NEW Tester2 HomeOfYourTestCases